AandJ/ROCO222/journal-2.md

 ### Video
 <a href="https://www.youtube.com/watch?v=8vkcDZ_r6UE" target="_blank"><img src="http://img.youtube.com/vi/8vkcDZ_r6UE/0.jpg" alt="Video of improved motor" width="640" height="360" border="0" /></a>

 it was visible that the motor span significantly faster than the previous design.
-To confirm this we built and encoder which would allow us to determine the speed at which our motor span, we used an Arduino and a circular disk with a slot cut out to measure the number of times a beam of light was broken, the result would then be output to a terminal. we used the Arduino line plotter feature to give us a graph of motor speed.
+To confirm this we built and encoder which would allow us to determine the speed at which our motor span, we used an Arduino and a circular disk with a slot cut out to measure the number of times a beam of light was broken, the result would then be output to a terminal. we used the rduino line plotter feature to give us a graph of motor speed.

 ![Image of encoder testing](https://raw.githubusercontent.com/AandJ/ROCO222/master/ROCO222_Img/3-1.JPG "Image of encoder testing")
 ![Image of encoder testing](https://raw.githubusercontent.com/AandJ/ROCO222/master/ROCO222_Img/3-4.JPG "Image of encoder testing")